Form AOC-4 Filing – Due Date, Fees & Compliance Guide [FY 2024-25]

 - Any other relevant documents, as required

-Note: For companies other than OPCs and small companies, the form must be certified by a practising professional, either a Chartered Accountant (CA) or a Company Secretary (CS).
+Note: For companies other than OPCs and small companies, the form must be certified by a practicing professional, either a Chartered Accountant (CA) or a Company Secretary (CS).

 6. How to File Form AOC-4: Quick & Easy Steps